NoelOkumu/Eneza-Data-Science-Residential-training-2026/Group4/README.md

 ### Project Structure

-For a seamless input-output structure, our directory structure was structured as follows:
+For a seamless input-output structure, our directory structure was created as follows:

 ```
 .